xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 problems for themselves.
 If journals are not replayed then VM disks will be corrupted.

+TODO: when thin provisioing is first enabled, should we rename or update the LVM `MGT` volume to make the SR deliberately incompatible with previous versions?
+We could then "downgrade on clean detach"

 Walk-through: after a host failure
 ==================================